NZASA Registration Board

 Portfolio: Legal Advisor Liaison Officer

-NZASA Legal liaison officer Peng Wang (Bob) (Chairman)
+NZASA Legal advisor liaison officer: Peng (Bob) Wang (Chairman)

-• Assist the Chairman, Registrar and Registration Board by assessing legal ramifications of events, situations and documentation relating to the operation of NZASA..
+• Assist the Chairman, Registrar and Registration Board by assessing the legal ramifications of events, situations and documentation relating to the operation of NZASA.

-• Advise the Registration Board on interpretation and amendment of the NZASA Rules.
+• Advise the Registration Board on the interpretation and amendment of the NZASA Rules.

 • Review and advise upon any matters of law that come before the Registration Board.

-• Assist in understanding and drafting of legal correspondence entering and leaving NZASA.
+• Assist in understanding and drafting legal correspondence entering and leaving NZASA.

 Portfolio: Chinese Medicine Reviewer (Cochrane, NICE et al)